 11. Flat water bottle

 If water bottles are more your style, consider a flat one.
 They are a huge help when trying to fit a lot in your bag and most of them come with a carabiner so you can clip them onto your bag for easy access.
-Plus, you will avoid you having to buy water bottle every so often so you’ll help saving the planet!
+Plus, you will avoid you having to buy a water bottle every so often so you’ll help to save the planet!

 Some even have a filter and caliber to be attached outside of your backpack.

 12. Pocket Printer

 Yep, that black thing is a printer.
 It moves over a sheet of paper and prints that CV you badly need for your interview.
 Admittedly, almost every hostel will print your CV for you for a small fee, but we were so amazed by this “travel-size pocket printer” that we couldn’t help but feature it on this list!

 You can even print full pages with this Canon Portable Printer.

 13. Neck pillow

 Remember when neck pillows were just those inflatable plastic ones that were so uncomfortable anyway?
 Now they come in all fabrics and shapes with all the features you could dream of, from hoodies to headphones to water bottles and even a cellphone pocket.
 Let’s be honest, you don’t even need a backpack anymore – just this pillow around your neck.